Assignment 02

 Things your maps must include

-Optionally, you could include things like: * a scale bar and/or a north arrow * archival objects about the Scottish witch trials (HathiTrust and Internet Archive are good places to start)
+- A primary or secondary source (image, text, etc.) about the Scottish witch trials (HathiTrust and Internet Archive are good places to start)

 Things I’ll dock you points for